Vis4Sense/ml-prov-binder/README.md

 * JupyterLab >= 3.0

 You can also use the [environment.yml](https://github.com/Vis4Sense/ml-prov-binder/blob/demo/environment.yml) file with conda.
-The `nbclassic` version is pinned there due to https://github.com/jupyterlab/jupyterlab/issues/10228
+The `nbclassic` version is pinned there due to [version conflicts](https://github.com/jupyterlab/jupyterlab/issues/10228).

 ## Install